Amy Klobuchar: Early career

 After law school, Klobuchar worked as a corporate lawyer.
-Before seeking public office, besides working as a prosecutor, Klobuchar was a partner at the Minnesota law firms Dorsey & Whitney and Gray Plant Mooty, where she specialized in "regulatory work in telecommunications law".
-Her first foray into politics came after she gave birth and was forced to leave the hospital 24 hours later, a situation exacerbated by the fact that Klobuchar's daughter, Abigail, was born with a disorder that prevented her from swallowing.
-The experience led Klobuchar to appear before the Minnesota State Legislature, advocating for a bill that would guarantee new mothers a 48-hour hospital stay.
+In time, she became a partner at the Minnesota law firms Dorsey & Whitney and Gray Plant Mooty, where she specialized in "regulatory work in telecommunications law".
+Her first foray into the political sphere came after she gave birth and was forced to leave the hospital 24 hours later, a situation exacerbated because her daughter, Abigail, was born with a disorder that prevented her from swallowing.
+The experience led Klobuchar to appear before the Minnesota Legislature, advocating for a bill guaranteeing new mothers a 48-hour hospital stay.
 Minnesota passed the bill and President Bill Clinton later made the policy federal law.

-Klobuchar was first a candidate for public office in 1994 when she ran for Hennepin County attorney.
-But she had pledged to drop out if the incumbent, Michael Freeman, got back in the race after failing to win the endorsement of the Minnesota Democratic–Farmer–Labor (DFL) Party for governor.
-Keeping this pledge, she quit the race in June 1994 and supported Freeman for reelection.
-Before running for office, Klobuchar was active in supporting DFL candidates, including Freeman in 1990.
-The county attorney election is nonpartisan, but Freeman, like Klobuchar, is a Democrat.
+Klobuchar was subsequently active in supporting Minnesota Democratic–Farmer–Labor (DFL) candidates, including Hennepin County Attorney Michael O. Freeman.
+She first sought public office in 1994, when Freeman ran for Minnesota governor, pledging to drop out of the nonpartisan Hennepin County Attorney race if Freeman chose instead to seek reelection to that position.
+When Freeman did not win the DFL endorsement for governor, Klobuchar stepped aside in June 1994 and supported Freeman for reelection.